ryanirl/ml-basics/README.md

 ## MNIST Classification with KNN

-The MNIST dataset is a collection of handwritten digits than we can then use to train some classification model that can make predictions given new handwritten digits.
-This is a pretty intuitive example:
+The MNIST dataset is a collection of handwritten digits that we can use to train a handwritten digit classification model on.
+To give an intuitive
+example:

 <br />